vovkroman/SpotlightViewKit/README.md

 # SpotlightViewKit
-**SpotlightViewKit** is a framework, which might be considered as part of onboarding process. **SpotlightView** provides a very simple API to generate spotlight effect, and zoom on different parts of UI, and moves from one to onother.
-Besides, it's pretty customizable (see [Functionality]()).
+**SpotlightViewKit** is a framework, which might be considered as part of onboarding process. **SpotlightView** provides a very simple API to generate spotlight effect, and zoom on different parts of UI, and moves from one to another.
+Besides, it's customizable (see [Functionality](#Functionality)).

 ### Requirements (Programming language)